-One activity for visitors to Edo Wonderland is to dress up in Edo-style clothing while roaming around the village.
+One activity for visitors of Edo Wonderland is to dress up in Edo-style clothing while roaming around the village.
 Outfits include Edo era policemen, samurai and princesses.
 A favorite for the kids is, of course, the Ninja outfits.
-You’ll be dressed up in your costume and accessories by one of theme park’s professionals.
+You will be dressed up in your costume and accessories by one of theme park’s professionals.

-For visitors who prefer to enjoy the culinary tastes of a destination, Edo Wonderland provides delicious cuisine which was popular the Edo period.
-Surrounded by people enjoying these dishes dressed in traditional Edo costumes, you really will feel that you’ve gone back in time.
+For visitors who prefer to enjoy the culinary tastes of a destination, Edo Wonderland provides delicious cuisine which was popular during the Edo period.
+Surrounded by people enjoying these dishes dressed in traditional Edo costumes, you really will feel that you have gone back in time.

-Unfortunately, the options are somewhat limited for those on a vegetarian diet, so I’d recommend bringing a packed lunch.
+Unfortunately, the options are somewhat limited for those on a vegetarian diet, so I would recommend bringing a packed lunch.

 Finally, there is a small section that is like a countryside fair.
 This section houses some of the arcade games that were popular during this era.
 Kids can play games with Ninja weapons and adults can try out their archery skills.
 It might be a good idea to hone in some of the fighting skills of these games before you venture out to find foes.
 There is also a small canal where the visitors can take a boat cruise.